 To get a subscription product set up in Shopify, it should be created first as a one-time product.
 Next, the shop owner will install one of the subscription add-ons.
 Once the app is installed, additional settings screens will be enabled that allow recurring purchase options to be set for the product.

-Once you sign up for the free 14 day trial with Cratejoy, you can set up all your subscriptions and one-time products.
-No additional apps are needed, Cratejoy supports directly through the platform.
+Cratejoy is built specifically with subscription commerce in mind.
+Once you sign up for the Cratejoy’s free 14 day trial, you can set up all your subscriptions and one-time products in one place.
+No additional apps are needed; Cratejoy supports everything you need to run your subscription box directly through the platform.

 Shopify has different size plans depending on the features you need.
 Their most basic pricing level is $29/mo.
 The third-party subscription apps start at an additional $19.99/mo.
 All the subscription apps require an external payment processor, which is an additional 2%.

 Shopify Basic with subscription app: $48.99/mo + 2% per transaction.

 Cratejoy costs $39/mo and 1.25% + 10¢ per transaction.

 Both platforms also have credit card transaction fees of 2.9% + 30¢ with a payment processor like Stripe.

 Other Factors to Consider